The Adoption of Blockchain-based Decentralized Exchanges: Baseline AMM Model

+The arrival of an investor or the occurrence of a token price shock at sub-period 2 presents an opportunity for the arbitrageur.
+At sub-period 3 of each period $t$, the arbitrageur submits an arbitrage order and the liquidity provider submits a withdrawal order.

-After the investor arrives and trades, the ratio between the amount of token A and token B at the AMM deviates from $\frac{y_A^{(0)}}{y_B^{(0)}}$.
+\paragraph{Arbitrage Opportunity} After the investor arrives and trades, the ratio between the amount of A and B tokens deviates from $\frac{y_A^{(t,1)}}{y_B^{(t,1)}}$.
 Since the spot exchange rate is solely decided by the ratio between the amount of tokens, this deviation may present arbitrage opportunities.